Niklas M. Witzig

 with Alexander Dzionara

-In many economic contexts, people need to solve trade-offs between doing an activity (e.g., solving a task at work) faster and doing it better.
-While time choices in speed-accuracy trade-offs have been extensively studied in cognitive science for motor-response and perception tasks, little evidence is available for economic decision-making.
-Furthermore, the impact of behavioral biases on time choices in such environments has yet to be explored.
-In this paper, we present a theoretical model linking time choices in speed-accuracy trade-offs to agents' abilities, subjective beliefs, and uncertainty attitudes.
-We test the predictions of the model in an experiment for two distinct, but mathematically identical, environments: prospective time choices before solving a task and simultaneous time choices while solving a task.
-We find that the behavioral model better captures time choices in the prospective but not in the simultaneous environment, where a rational model is more performant.
-This is in line with a literature in psychology and economics documenting differences between determinants of planned and actual actions.
+In many economic contexts, people need to solve trade-offs between doing an activity (e.g., solving a task) *faster* and doing it *better*.
+While time choices in speed-accuracy trade-offs have been extensively studied in cognitive science for motor-response and perception tasks, little evidence is available for more deliberate economic decision-making, where people's choices often fail to maximize payoffs.
+Conversely, the impact of behavioral biases -- key explanans of that failure -- on time choices has yet to be explored.
+We present a theoretical model linking time choices in speed-accuracy trade-offs to agents' abilities and their subjective beliefs and uncertainty attitudes.
+We test the predictions of the model in an experiment for two distinct (but otherwise identical) environments: prospective time choices before solving a task and simultaneous time choices while solving a task.
+Correlational analyses indicate that overconfidence (in one's ability) and uncertainty aversion affect time choices in the prospective but not in the simultaneous environment.
+Structural estimations, aimed at capturing the (behavioral) optimization process, support this interpretation.
+This suggests that long-known behavioral biases play a role outside of classical domains, yet could ``play out`` differently between planned and actual actions.